San Diego real estate continues to skyrocket.

 A home provides a place to live, which can equate to stability for you and your family.

 When you own a home, you are no longer at the mercy of a landlord who changes terms or, even worse, sells the property.
 With each mortgage payment, you also inch closer to owning the property outright.

 - No surprises.
 While a leaky roof or broken water heater might catch you off guard, your monthly payment won’t change or fluctuate much at all over the years.
 This helps with budgeting, cash flow, and other aspects of a comprehensive financial plan.

 - Tax benefits.
-As a homeowner, you can deduct many related expenses on your taxes.
+As a homeowner, you can deduct many related expenses from your taxable income.
 And unless you owe more than $750,000 ($1 million if you’re grandfathered into the old limit), all the interest in your mortgage payment is deductible.
 In addition to lowering your tax bill, deducting expenses like mortgage interest can help you avoid IRMAA surcharges.